History of the Jews in Curaçao: Early settlement

 By 1674, so much of the population had migrated to Willemstad that a house was converted to serve as a congregational meeting place.
 The same year marked the arrival of the community's first qualified rabbi; Josiau de David Pardo, a Dutch emigrant and son-in-law of the Torah scholar Saul Levi Morteira.
 Outgrowing the original establishment, in 1690, the Jewish community acquired a new house for worship, which was replaced by a proper synagogue in 1703.
 A portion of the Jewish population emigrated to Newport, Rhode Island in 1694; historian Max J. Kohler surmised that this was because the Curaçao settlement had proved "unsuccessful" for some families, despite its religious and civil freedoms.

 The community also established a significant export trade in textiles and plantation equipment, and set up the island's first trade routes to Venezuela for the purchase of cacao.
-Few Jewish merchants were directly involved in slave-trading, despite this being Curaçao's principal economic activity.
-An exception was Phelipe Henriquez (1660-1718), a Jewish trader who oversaw transshipment of more than three thousand slaves via Curaçao to Cartagena between 1680 and 1701.
+Phelipe Henriquez (1660-1718), a Jewish trader who oversaw transshipment of more than three thousand slaves via Curaçao to Cartagena between 1680 and 1701.
 (Note: Henriquez' slaving business was destroyed in 1702 during the War of the Spanish Succession, when he declared himself a supporter of the Archduke Charles for the Spanish throne, while Cartagenan authorities endorsed the rival claim of Phillip of Anjou.
 He was arrested in Cartagena on allegations of arms trading; a charge that was later extended to an accusation before the Spanish Inquisition that he had committed sacrilege by performing Jewish rituals.
 Henriquez' Portuguese employer paid for his release before trial on either matter; he died in Cuba in 1718.)
 Despite these commercial endeavours, Jewish families remained somewhat poorer than their Dutch Protestant counterparts.
 Tax records from 1702 and 1707 group the entire Jewish population in the bottom half of incomes, with 60 percent of families in the lowest tax bracket compared with 50 percent of Protestants.